12 Types of Ballroom Dances and Their Definition

 Tango came from Buenos Aires in the late 19th century.

-It involves movements where the women dance in harmony with the tango male leader.
+It involves movements where the women dance harmoniously with the tango male leader.

 The dance is like walking to music, but you keep your feet grounded.